IlyaShytsko/WeatherAlerts/README.md

 -----
 Navigate to the project directory.

-Open the file project CodeChallengeShytsko.xcodeproj in Xcode.
+Open the file project WeatherAlerts.xcodeproj in Xcode.